Adhi1410/Yogashala/README.md

 admin_attendance.html - admin_attendance.html page gives the attendance of the teachers for their courses.

 cash.html - cash.html page gives the admin a detailed analysis of the cash flow for all courses.
 It also provides insight on which courses are preferred over the others.

+<h5>models.py:</h5>
+It is the data access layer.
+It contains everything about the data, i.e., how to access it, how to validate it, its behaviors and the relationships between the data.

+<h5>yogashala's settings.py:</h5>
+As the name indicates it contains all the website settings.
+In this file, we register any applications we create, the location of our static files, database configuration details, etc.

+<h5>yogashala's urls.py:</h5>
+In this file, we store all links of the project and functions to call.

+<h5>first_app's urls.py:</h5>
+urls.py is the URL configuration file.
+This is the file that allows you to map a certain URL to a certain function in views.py.

 ## Demo